Chimney Repair Guide

 Many people neglect their chimney or forget about it and just leave it.
 However, it's very important to keep on top of maintaining your chimney for the safety of you and your family.
 Below is a list of how to maintain your chimney:

 • Have your chimney swept on a regular basis by an experienced chimney sweep.
-Once or twice a year is usually a good number of times to keep your chimney well-maintained.
+Sweeping a chimney once or twice a year is usually a good number of times to keep your chimney well-maintained.

 • Check your carbon monoxide and smoke alarms regularly.